 The Gretchen Hoadley Burke '81 Endowed Chair for Regional Studies is an annual appointment that supports outstanding teaching and research on the Upstate New York region.

 The appointment is for both Colgate faculty and leading scholars in and/or on the Upstate New York region.
 The Burke Chair teaches two courses during his or her appointment and provides lectures open to the campus and the community.
 Established in 2006 by Stephen Burke '80 and Gretchen Hoadley Burke '81, this chair is supported by an endowment fund created to support and recognize outstanding scholars whose research interests focus on Upstate New York.

-S. Brent Rodriguez-Plate, Professor of Religious Studies at Hamilton College, has been named the Gretchen Hoadley Burke ’81 Endowed Chair in Regional Studies for the 2020–2021 academic year.
+William Peck, Professor and Chair in the Department of Geology, has been named the Gretchen Hoadley Burke ’81 Endowed Chair in Regional Studies for one year, beginning July 1, 2021.

 William earned his BS degree at Beloit College and his MS and PhD at the University of Wisconsin-Madison.
 At Colgate he teaches courses in Mineralogy, Petrology, Mineral Deposits, Geologic Field Methods, and Isotope Geochemistry.
 William also teaches the first-year seminar Geology Outdoors, which uses the Hamilton area and the Upstate region as the basis of teaching introductory Geology.
 William's PhD research was conducted in the Adirondack Mountains, and since coming to Colgate in 2000 he has taken students to the Adirondacks for class field trips, Geology's summer field methods course, and student research projects.
 Because rocks in the Adirondacks originally formed at high temperature and depth, they make a perfect natural laboratory for examining the fundamental processes that control mineral growth and melt migration in the deep crust.